WSU-kduncan/s24cicd-IckyWuv/README-CD.md

 - **Tagging Practice:** Use semantic versioning for git tags.
 Example: `git tag -a v1.0.1 -m "Release v1.0.1"`
 - **GitHub Actions Workflow:** The workflow triggers on tag push events.
 It uses `docker/metadata-action` to generate Docker tags from the repository metadata, resulting in tags for `latest`, `major`, and `major.minor`.
+  - **Using** semantic versioning is especially useful to have backward compatibility and to help users and developers better understand their version control.
 **Docker Hub Repository:** [https://hub.docker.com/r/ickyramer/project4-5/tags](https://hub.docker.com/r/ickyramer/project4-5/tags)

 ## Part 2 - Deployment